 ST. LOUIS – Like many other retirees, Mary enjoys exploring new places and dining out at new restaurants.
 She lives in a home supported by St. Louis Arc, a nonprofit focused on helping people with intellectual and developmental disabilities.
 Thanks to a Spectrum Digital Education Grant, St. Louis Arc established a Tech Café with adaptable technology, so residents like Mary can gain access to online resources and communicate with family and friends.
-She’s just one of the many who have benefited from the program since it began
+She’s just one of the many who have benefited from the program since it began in 2017.

 Video Chats Connect Mary to Family & Friends